fredjarlier/mpiMarkDup/README.md

 First the programm sort the reads by genome's coordinates and extract discordant and unmapped (end and mate) reads with the same technics describe in mpiSORT. <br />

 Second the programm mark the duplicates for each chromosom ans discordant reads according to Picard Markduplicate method.
 The unmapped and unmapped mate are not marked.
-To limit memory overhead we build a distributed perfect hash table for fragment list and end list this way the memory usage stay low.  <br />
+To limit memory overhead we build a distributed perfect hash table for fragment list and end list.
+This way the memory usage stay low.  <br />

 Finally each chromosom is compressed with bgzf and writen down in the output folder.